 How Much Maternity Pay Do I Have to Offer?

-Employees can claim Statutory Maternity Pay for up to 39 weeks.
+Employees can claim statutory pay for up to 39 weeks.
 For the first 6 weeks, they get 90% of their average weekly earnings, before tax.
 For the next 33 weeks, they get £148.68 a week, or 90% of their average weekly earnings – whichever is lower.

-You pay Statutory Maternity Pay exactly as you would ordinary wages – that is, weekly or monthly.
+You pay exactly as you would ordinary wages – that is, weekly or monthly.
 And just like with ordinary wages, you’ll have to deduct tax and National Insurance.

-Employees usually start receiving Statutory Maternity Pay from the moment their Maternity Leave period begins.
+Employees usually start receiving their statutory pay from the moment their leave period begins.
 It also starts automatically if they’re off for a pregnancy-related illness in the 4 weeks before their baby is due.

 Can Employees Share Their Leave and Pay with Their Partner?